What is RESPIRE?

-There will be two programmes of research.
-The first programme will look at infections, which start suddenly such as pneumonia and bronchitis.
-The second programme will look at long-term conditions which develop and worsen over time.
-This latter group includes diseases such as asthma, chronic obstructive lung disease (COPD), lung cancer, and the long-term complications of the HIV virus and tuberculosis (TB).
+Our research projects are split into two programmes.
+The first programme focuses on acute lower respiratory tract infectious disorders, such as pneumonia.
+The second programme looks at chronic respiratory conditions which develop and worsen over time.
+This latter group includes diseases such as asthma, chronic obstructive lung disease (COPD) and lung cancer.

-In addition to the two programmes of research studies outlined above, we will also develop infrastructure or ‘supporting platforms’ that will increase the ability of our partners to plan, undertake and implement the findings of research in their countries.
+In addition to the two programmes of research, we have ‘supporting platforms’ that increase the ability of our partners to plan, undertake and implement the findings of research in their countries.
 These three platforms focus on